Smallville was a decade-long WB/CW hit that gave us the story of Clark Kent's

 Which I think is a big part of why his death hits so hard.

-I have a few posts about Batman queued up — some by coincidence; some because
+I have a few posts about Batman in the works — some by coincidence; some

 Panel from "The Case of the Chemical Syndicate" in Detective Comics #27 © 1939 DC Comics.